 Those PBH’s assume you’ll be riding 2-inch tires.

 Here’s what my everyday Appaloosa looks like.
 I just put on the front pan-wahs, for shopping and travel.
 The bike is PERFECT.
 Somebody who doesn’t know how to ride a bike could ride it.
 It is, I’d say, impossible to not love this bike.
 Mine’s Silver, Will’s is Silver, Corey’s is Silver…but yours can’t be.
 Instead of blue and silver, the colors are now mermaid and orange.
 It was such a nice silver, too, and that’ll show up again on the Charlie someday, but the orange is the best orange ever, on any bike, so no loss in color.
 If I were starting over, I’d probably get a mermaid one, but maybe an orange.
 I got my silver because Silvers weren’t selling, and it’s a good silver.

 Clearance for 54mm tires.
 Mine have about 43mm tires on them, and I’ve ridden it this way on the second rockiest road on Mt.
 Tamalpais, and down Repack, too.
 If you don’t have any of our bikes and you kind of want to get one, the Appaloosa is as good a choice as any.
 I’d put 50mm tires on it, some kind of roadish or combo tread.

-One of the Acera rear derailers IF you’re shifting in friction.
+Get one of the Acera rear derailers IF you’re shifting in friction.
 Otherwise, a Deore, which indexes 9sp, and we have those shifters, too.
 For bars, Bosco, Billie, Albatross, Choco, or if you want drops, go with a Noodle and a 5-6mm Tallux stem.
 Anybody here can help you with that.
 This is a bike you will always love.
 I don’t believe it is possible to not love this bike.
 Everything that’s good about our bikes is in this one.